Hexilee/tifs/contribution/design.md

 +-------+-------------------------------------------+----------------------------------------------+
 ```

+### Meta

 ### Directory

 We can store `name -> ino` records by a hash map, but the time complexity of deserializing a hash map is `O(n)`.
 Cache of directory may be neccessary.

 ### Serialize
-We would use the serde framework to serialize meta, inode and directory.
+We would use the serde framework to serialize the meta, inodes, directories, file handlers and file indexes.
 Taking both of human-readable and performance into consideration, we would use json in development and use bincode in production.

 ### Consistency

-We would use the pessimistic transaction to confirm consistency.
-In most cases lock-on-write is enough.
-However, some actions like increasing ino-counter or decreasing nlinks needs get-for-update.
+As the pessimistic transaction of client library is not well tested, we would use the optimistic transaction to confirm consistency.

 ### Performance